AliyunContainerService/pouch/docs/test/test.md

 * `command package`: package command is used to encapsulate CLI lib functions.
 * `request package`: package request is used to encapsulate http request lib functions.

-For pouch developer, if your code is only used in a single module, then the unit test is enough.
+For PouchContainer developer, if your code is only used in a single module, then the unit test is enough.
 While if your code is called by multiple modules, integration tests are required.
-In pouch, both of them are developed using go language.
+In PouchContainer, both of them are developed using go language.
 More details could be gotten in [Unit Testing](#unit-testing) and [Integration Testing](#integration-testing).

 ## Run Tests

-Tests could be run through the target provided by `Makefile` in the root directory of pouch code.
+Tests could be run through the target provided by `Makefile` in the root directory of PouchContainer code.
 Also could be run manually.
 To run the test automatically, the following prerequisites are needed:

     * golang is installed and GOPATH and GOROOT is set correctly
     * docker is installed

-Then you could just clone the pouch source to GOPATH and run tests as following:
+Then you could just clone the PouchContainer source to GOPATH and run tests as following:

 ```
 # which docker